derekrsargent/react-native-keyboard-manager/README.md

 ## Usage

-Run `yarn` at the root of the project directory to install the dependencies, and either `yarn example ios` or `yarn example android` to run this project.
+Run `yarn bootstrap` at the root of the project directory to install all dependencies and pods, and then either `yarn example ios` or `yarn example android` to run this project.

 ```js
 import { KeyboardManager } from 'react-native-keyboard-manager';